gomajirosan41/tdd-bdd-final-project/README.md

 features/steps/load_steps.py
 ```

-You will be given partial implementations in each of these files to get you started.
+You will be given
+partial implementations in each of these files to get you started.
 Use those implementations as examples of the code you should write.

+## How to check

+Ensure that all tests pass when you run `nosetests`, and maintain at least 95% code coverage.

+There should be no linting errors when you run `make lint`

+Start the service in a Terminal with the command `honcho start`

+In another Terminal, run the `behave` tool to make sure that all seven (7) scenarios pass

 ## License